 Ingredients: Distilled vinegar, water, mustard seed, salt, turmeric, paprika, spice extractive.

 Okay, these look familiar.
 Except maybe “spice extractive.”
 What does that mean?
-Could be a number of things… a little “iffy” for sure.
+Read this and try to figure it out… a little “iffy” for sure.

 Pasteurized Process American Cheese:

 Ingredients: Milk, water, milkfat, cheese culture, sodium citrate, salt, citric acid, sorbic acid (preservative), sodium phosphate, color added, lactic acid, acetic acid, enzymes, soy lecithin (added for slice separation)